 The Related Charter Schools share employees and other expenses.
 These transactions create payables/receivables between the Related Charter Schools.
-There were no related party payable or receivables between the Related Charter Schools as of June 30, 2019.
-The Charter School participates in academic and business service agreements with RES and Blue Learning, as described in Note 9.
+There were no related party payable or receivables between the Related Charter Schools as of June 30, 2020.
+The Charter School leases its facilities from RES and participates in academic and business service agreements with RES and Blue Learning, as described in Note 6 and Note 9, respectively.